How to Sell Digital Art (and Love Doing it)

 What types of art should you sell?

 For traditional art turned digital, two-dimensional pieces will usually be highest in demand.
 Perhaps someone wants to make a print from your file, if you allow it.
-Having a photo of a 3D design is generally less popular than hanging a print of someone’s painting, for instance.
+Having a photo of a 3D design like a sculpture is generally less popular than hanging a print of someone’s painting, for instance.
 That’s not to say there’s not a market for three-dimensional art – far from it – but when considering “traditional” forms of art, this is indeed the case.

 What digital art actually sells?

-Let’s do a search for “oil painting” on two very popular microstock sites – iStock and Shutterstock.
+With some quick sleuthing, we can find out.
+First, let’s do a search for “oil painting” on two very popular microstock sites – iStock and Shutterstock.
 Both sites allow us to sort results by popularity, though they don’t give us absolute download numbers.
 Even still, we’ll get an idea of what people are buying.

 Here’s the search results page (SERP) for Shutterstock: